cuijiyao01/docker-k8s-training/docker/solutions/Solution to Exercise 3 - Images.md

 docker tag evil_nginx:1.0 evil_nginx:latest
 ```

-## Step 4: Lauching your custom images
+## Step 4: Launching your custom images

 In case you haven't done it yet, stop your existing container using `docker stop`.